RWXstoned/rwxstoned.github.io/_posts/2024-10-27-CAPA-for-red-teams.md

 ## Implementing a bypass

 Here, I have created a separate `GenOffset()` function to return the offset values dynamically at run time in order to have static hard-coded values as seen above.
-The original implementation is commented out, the new one using that function is visible just below:
+The original implementation is commented out, the new one using that function is visible just below.
+Instead of directly adding the `e_lfanew` offset, we have that offset produced at runtime by our new function:

 ![](https://rwxstoned.github.io/assets/img/1/Pasted image 20241017223342.png)

+Do note, though, that the optimizer might still be able to see through this and optimize your code in such a way that it ultimately replaces the function call with the raw offset.
+You will need to either disable optimization or make your extra-function dynamic enough that it cannot be replaced by a hard-coded value (the preferred option of course...).

 What it does is not important and you would have to implement it yourself as copying it from somewhere else would defeat the whole purpose that we are discussing here.